solana-labs/solana/rfcs/rfc-001-smart-contracts-engine.md

 For 3, every load and store that is relative can be checked to be within the expected memory that is passed into the ELF.
 Dynamic load and stores can do a runtime check against available memory, these will be slow and should be avoided.

-For 4, Statically linked PIC ELF with just a signle RX segment.
-Effectively we are linking a shared object with `-fpic -target bpf` and a linker script to collect everything into a single RX segment.
-Writable globals are not supported at the moment.
+For 4, Fully linked PIC ELF with just a signle RX segment.
+Effectively we are linking a shared object with `-fpic -target bpf` and with a linker script to collect everything into a single RX segment.
+Writable globals are not supported.

 ## Loader
 The loader is our first smart contract.
 The job of this contract is to load the actual program with its own instance data.
 The loader expects the shared object to implement the following methods: